M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

 Overview
 ````````
 The "REMI" Synth Module is a monophonic MIDI-controlled sound synthesizer designed primarily for use with electronic wind instument (EWI) MIDI controllers.
 Provision of a standard 'MIDI IN' port allows the synth to be played by any MIDI controller, for example a keyboard with classic MIDI output.

-Using a low-cost MIDI-USB adapter/cable, the synth can also be controlled by a computer running music software, for example a MIDI sequencer.
+Using a low-cost USB-MIDI adapter/cable, the synth can also be controlled by a computer running music software, for example a MIDI sequencer.

 Features
 ````````